JCWasmx86/mesonlsp/docs/VSCode.md

 # Integration with VSCode/Codium
 Install the official meson extension.
-If you don't have Swift-MesonLSP in the PATH, it will ask you whether it should download the language server.
+If you don't have mesonlsp in the PATH, it will ask you whether it should download the language server.